iyifr/iyi/src/content/blog/Bullies.md

 The other thing is, you may not have it all figured out and are hoping to one day to find that spark.
 You'll never find it without building any momentum.
 You have to start going in the direction you want to go and you'll find out that there's serendipity somewhere along the way.
-Don't just be a dreamer.

-Kay, that's all from me.
-Adios.
+Action is what seperate dreamers from doers.